gtantachuco/s1p-2018-contract-testing/README.md

 ![build-myaccount-client](build-myaccount-client.png)

-1) When the [Maven build](/myaccount-client/pom.xml) is executed, the Spring Cloud Contract Stub Runner in your JUnit test will automatically download the required stubs from the designated Maven repo
+1) When the [Maven build](/myaccount-client/pom.xml) is executed, the Spring Cloud Contract Stub Runner in your JUnit test will __automatically download the required stubs from your designated Maven repo__
-1) The Spring Cloud Contract Stub Runner will also automatically start a WireMock server inside your test and feed it with the stubs it downloaded in the previous step
+1) The Spring Cloud Contract Stub Runner will also __automatically start a WireMock server inside your test and feed it with the stubs it downloaded in the previous step__
-1) Once Spring Cloud Contract verifies that `MyAccount` implementation is compliant with the contract, Maven generates and installs `myaccount-client-0.0.1-SNAPSHOT.jar` in the designated Maven repo
+1) Once Spring Cloud Contract verifies that `MyAccount` implementation is compliant with the contract, Maven generates and installs the `MyAccount` artifact (`myaccount-client-0.0.1-SNAPSHOT.jar`) in your designated Maven repo

 ## Service evolution: Change `PersonService` endpoint from `/person` to `/people`
 1) Open your IDE